 A total of 31 neonates were included in the study.
 Among the newborns, 20 (64.5%) were males, and 11 (35.5%) were females.
-The mean gestational age of the neonates was 35.97±2.8 weeks.
-There was no significant difference among the demographic variables covid-19 positive and negative neonates.
+The mean gestational age of the neonates was $35.97\pm2.8$ weeks.
+There was no significant difference among the demographic variables of covid-19 positive and negative neonates.
 Table I shows the demographic and laboratory data of neonates.
 There was no significant difference (p=0.237) in Appearance, Pulse, Grimace, Activity and Respiration (APGAR) scores of neonates who were covid-19 positive and those who tested negative.
-Most neonates, i.e. 45.2%, were born by Emergency of neonates born to covid-19 positive mothers caesarian surgery, whereas 16.1% were born through spontaneous vaginal delivery and 38.7% via elective caesarian section.
+Most neonates, i.e. 45.2%, were born by Emergency caesarian surgery, whereas 16.1% were born through spontaneous vaginal delivery and 38.7% via elective caesarian section.